Lands of Adventure

-Lands of Adventure is a role-playing game published by Fantasy Games Unlimited in 1983.
+Lands of Adventure is a role-playing game published by Fantasy Games Unlimited (FGU) in 1983.
+Although similar to fantasy role-playing games in its scope, the suggested setting is historical rather than pure fantasy.

 Description

-Lands of Adventure is a fantasy system designed for use in historical settings rather than fantasy worlds.
-The emphasis is on human player characters, who advance by improving in their chosen skill areas.
+Lands of Adventure is a role-playing system designed for use with historical settings rather than fantasy worlds.
+The rules are "generic" — not tied to a specific game such as Dungeons & Dragons or RuneQuest.
+The game comes with two "Culture Packs" that give details of specific historical settings, specifically mythic Greece and medieval England.

+Although players can create characters who are giants, elves, dwarves or animals, the emphasis is on human player characters, who advance by improving in their chosen skill areas.
 Magic is divided into types that correspond to character abilities.
 A priest must attract his deity's attention if he wants to perform a miracle.
-The game includes a 32-page rulebook and a 28-page book that describes medieval Britain and mythical Greece.

-Lands of Adventure (1983) featured a system intended to run historical fantasy games.